GeoinquietosMadrid/webmapping/secciones/html.md

 }
 ```

-And if you'd like to use syntax highlighting, include the language:
+And if you'd like to use syntax highlighting, include the language (javascript, sql, css, python...):

 ```javascript
 if (isAwesome){